Our Mission

 the history

-The neighborhood was named for the Newton Booth Assembly School built in the 1920’s at the intersection of 26th & V Streets.
-The School was so named in honor of Newton Booth, California’s 11th Governor.
-Booth, a gold rush era merchant headquartered in Old Sacramento, was an active player in the fledgling days of our City.
-The Newton Booth neighborhood was designated a Sacramento Historic District by the City Preservation Commission in 2014.
+The neighborhood was named for the Newton Booth School built in the 1920’s at 26th & V Streets.
+The School was named in honor of Newton Booth, California’s 11th Governor and longtime US Senator.
+Booth, a Gold Rush-era merchant headquartered in Old Sacramento, was an active player in the fledgling days of our city.
+The Newton Booth neighborhood was designated a Sacramento Historic District by the city in 2014.

 the character

-It is characterized by craftsman bungalows but includes several Four-Squares, Victorians, and Tudors amongst other architectural styles.
-The neighborhood also consists of a broad and diverse population, serving as home to young professionals, retired-boomers, and growing families alike.
-Temple Coffee, the Sacramento Natural Foods Co-Op, and Revolution Wines are but a few of the many businesses interspersed between charming homes in this tree-lined and pedestrian friendly district.
+Newton Booth is characterized by Craftsman bungalows and includes American Foursquare, Victorian, and Tudor architectural styles as well.
+The neighborhood is diverse, serving as home to young professionals, retirees, and growing families alike.
+Temple Coffee, the Sacramento Natural Foods Co-Op, and Revolution Wines are but a few of the many businesses interspersed between charming homes in this tree-lined and pedestrian -friendly district.

 the neighborhoods